 A nearly-complete two-handled Spanish jar was just found in the feature.
 A copper alloy belt buckle has also been found with some of the belt’s leather still attached.
 The copper in the buckle enabled the preservation of the leather for so long.
 Plates of a brigandine—a type of armor worn like a jacket—were also excavated from the feature.
 The protective iron plates were attached to the inside of the garment by copper rivets that would show on the outside.
 The rivets have survived and are clearly visible on the plates in decorative patterns.
 Two nearly-complete Virginia Indian clay pots found in the feature are currently being conserved and mended together.
 The cross-hatching pattern on the outside of the pot, known as simple-stamping, is similar to other Native American pottery found on the site.
 Other Indian artifacts found in the feature include several projectile points, a basalt axe head, and several shell beads.
 A pipe made from local clay was also found, but it is not known whether it was made by the colonists or their Indian neighbors.

 Another piece of armor, an iron gorget that protected the neck and upper chest area, was found in the feature last week.
 The colonists wore bandolier cylinders containing gunpowder strung on a belt (bandolier) worn diagonally across their chest.
 Each cylinder contained enough gunpowder for one shot.
 Several of these bandolier cylinders have been found in the feature.
-A Bartmann jug medallion representing a German duchy, two 1591 Dutch tokens from Groningen, a copper alloy Irish penny minted in 1601, and a bowl made from a box turtle shell are among the other notable artifacts found in the feature.
+A Bartmann jug medallion representing a German duchy, a second medallion depicting a pelican, two 1591 Dutch tokens from Groningen, a copper alloy Irish penny minted in 1601, and a bowl made from a box turtle shell are among the other notable artifacts found in the feature.
 The hundreds of sturgeon scutes excavated from the feature indicate a date in the first quarter of the 17th century when sturgeon was a substantial part of the colonists’ diet.
 Another interesting find possibly related to their diet is the discovery of a large number of shark teeth and vertebrae in one section of the feature.
 The teeth appear to be all of the same species and were in close proximity to the vertebrae suggesting that the colonists caught and probably ate the shark.